Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 This should be stored in the location where the other files are stored for the BBDuk software (`${path_bbduk_software}/resources`)
 Next are a few commands relating to the kmers algorithm.
 4. `ktrim`.
-This can be set to either right trimming (`r`, default), left trimming (`l`) or to None setting (`N`). basically, this means what needs to be trimmed when an adapter is found, where right trimming is towards the 5'-end and left trimming is towards the 3'-end and None setting is not trimming, but simply setting the nucleotides that match the adapter sequence to N, which means it will be ignored during alignment.
+This can be set to either right trimming (`r`, default), left trimming (`l`) or to None setting (`N`).
+Basically, this means what needs to be trimmed when an adapter is found, where right trimming is towards the 5'-end and left trimming is towards the 3'-end and None setting is not trimming, but simply setting the nucleotides that match the adapter sequence to N, which means it will be ignored during alignment.
 For example, when setting this option to `ktrim=r`, than when a sequence is found that matches an adapter sequence, all the basepairs on the right of this matched sequence will be deleted including the matched sequence itself.
 5. `k`.
 This defines the number of kmers to be used.
 This should be not be longer than the smallest adapter sequences and should also not be too short as there might too much trimmed.
 Typically values around 20 works fine.
 6. `mink`.
 When the lenght of a read is not a perfect multiple of the value of `k`, then at the end of the read there is a sequence left that is smaller than length k.
 Setting `mink` allows the software to use smaller kmers as well near the end of the reads.